 Psychiatrists are physicians who specialize in the diagnosis and treatment of mental illnesses.
-The stereotype of the "bearded analyst" sitting by the couch is obsolete.
-While psychoanalysis is still practiced, most psychiatrists today provide a wide range of biological, psychotherapeutic, and psychosocial treatments tailored to the specific needs of the patient.
+While many people associate psychiatry with psychoanalysis, most psychiatrists today provide a wide range of biological, psychotherapeutic and psychosocial treatments tailored to the specific needs of the patient.
 Psychiatrists also serve as the medical experts for the mind/brain/body interface.

 Like other medical conditions, mental illnesses can range from relatively mild and self-limiting conditions to severe and life-threatening disorders.
-Recent research by the National Institute of Mental Health indicates that 26% of the adult population in the U.S. suffers from some diagnosable mental disorder in any given year.
-Nearly 6% of all Americans suffer from severe mental illness (i.e., schizophrenia or bipolar disorder).
+The National Institute of Mental Health notes that there were an estimated 43.7 million adults aged 18 or older (18.6%) in the United States with a diagnosable mental illness in 2012.

-Psychiatry is one of the oldest medical specialties.
-The American Psychiatric Association (APA) is over 150 years old.
-Psychiatry is also one of the frontiers of medicine, as researchers constantly make new discoveries about the brain.
+One of the oldest medical specialties, psychiatry is also constantly evolving as researchers make new discoveries about the brain.
 Recent advances in the neurosciences have led to significant new technologies in the diagnosis and treatment of many mental illnesses.
 Among other innovations, brain imaging and new pharmaceuticals have led to mental illness treatments that are just as effective as treatments in other medical specialties.

 The prospects for finding a good job in this field are excellent for the foreseeable future.
-There is still a great need for psychiatrists in all aspects of the public, as well as in the private care sector.
-Psychiatry was designated as a shortage specialty and a priority specialty in a recent report by the Graduate Medical Education National Advisory Committee.
+There is still a great need for psychiatrists in the public and private care sectors.
+The Council on Graduate Medical Education designated psychiatry as a shortage specialty and a priority specialty in a recent report.
 Subspecialists such as child psychiatrists and geriatric psychiatrists are in even greater demand.

 The average psychiatrist spends more than 48 hours each week at work.
 Professional activities include administration, teaching, consultation and research.
 Most psychiatrists spend over 60% of their time with patients.
 Two-thirds of these patients are seen as outpatients, with the rest being seen in a hospital setting or, increasingly, in partial hospital or day programs and community residential programs.
 Psychiatric hospitalization is now more intense, more focused, and much shorter in duration than in previous years.

-Psychiatrists work in group or solo private practice much the way other physicians do.
-They also practice in the public sector, such as Veterans Administration and state hospitals and community mental health centers that are unique to psychiatry.
-Other settings for psychiatric practice include medical schools, HMOs, and general hospitals, as well as specialized psychiatric hospitals.
+Psychiatrists work in group or private practices much the way other physicians do.
+They also practice in the public sector in Veterans Administration and state hospitals and community mental health centers that are unique to psychiatry.
+Other settings for psychiatric practice include medical schools, HMOs and general hospitals, as well as specialized psychiatric hospitals.

 Free Mentoring in Medicine Virtual Science Camp!